scratchfoundation/scratch-gui/README.md

 # scratch-gui
 #### Scratch GUI is a set of React components that comprise the interface for creating and running Scratch 3.0 projects

+## Please note: scratch-gui is at an early stage and we are not ready for pull requests yet

 [![Build Status](https://travis-ci.com/LLK/scratch-gui.svg?token=Yfq2ryN1BwaxDME69Lnc&branch=master)](https://travis-ci.com/LLK/scratch-gui)

 ## Installation